 Day 2.
-Sa Oche - Tiscali - Rio Flumineddu
+Rio Flumineddu - Tiscali - Rio Flumineddu via Scala de Surtana

-Today starts with a transfer to Grotta Sa Oche, which is worth visiting before you start the walk.
-The first part is a quiet walk through the similar named valley to the narrow gorge of Surtana.
-On the way you can make a trip to Monte Tiscali where near the top you can visit, hidden in cave, the remains of a prehistoric Nuraghe village.
+Today you will be transfered to Rio Flumineddu.
+Then start walking along the Scala de Surtana valley; a right turn leads you to a limestone plateau where two beautiful ovili huts have been recently restored.
+If you enter inside you can admire the fine technique that is needed to build them.
+You descend again to the valley and start climbing up Monte Tiscali.
+Near the top you can visit, hidden in cave, the remains of a prehistoric Nuraghe village.
 You can enter the enormous round hole, which is formed by the erosion of the limestone rocks (the entrance fee is €5.00).
 The spot itself is very remarkable, like an oasis in the mountain, inside you will only find some remnants of Nuraghe houses but it is really worth the climb.
 After passing through the wooded gorge of Surtana follow a descent to the River Flumineddu, where you will be picked up for a short ride to the hotel.
 Overnight in Dorgali.

 Walking: 10 km, 4 hours; Ascent / Descent: 497 m / 468 m

 Day 3.
 Gola di Gorropu walk or alternative route to Silana

 Delve deep into Italy’s deepest gorge: the Gola di Gorropu, with its stunning, vertical white walls over 350m high.
 It’s a long but easy walk to get there, where you can peer into the belly of the earth and scramble over the huge boulders within.
 Short morning and afternoon transfer to/from the start of the walk.
 Overnight in Dorgali.